mattzeunert/mattzeunert.github.io/_posts/2016-12-20-caching-native-javascript-functions.md

 Since JavaScript allows most native methods to be overwritten I was wondering if it's possible to speed up an application by adding caching to native methods.

-This post will look at the idea and see if it's possible to achieve performance improvements this way.
+This post will look at the idea and see if it's possible to achieve performance improvements in this way.

 ## Wrapping the native function

 If you look at the code below you'll notice it's inefficient.
-(Since it's just for demo purposes we don't actually use the return value here.)
+(Since this is just a demo we don't actually use the return value of the `replace` call.)

 {% highlight javascript %}
 "aa".replace(/[a-z]/g, "z") // "zz"